JulitaPineda/Programacion-Avanzada/README.md

 #### By Andony Zamora, Lester Garcia and Julia Pineda

+The first proyect is about of a simulator system of distributed servers.
+In which it contains

 ### October 18th, 2016

 We started reading, undertanding and analyzing the proyect.